SpringsFern/TG-FileStreamBot/README.md

 `UPDATES_CHANNEL` : Your Telegram Channel Username without @

 `WEB_SERVER_BIND_ADDRESS` : Your server bind address.
 Defauls to `0.0.0.0`

-`WORKERS` : Number of maximum concurrent workers for handling incoming updates.
-Defaults to `3`

 ## How to use the bot